margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## What compliments have people given you? ##
+(1) I have a good smile
+(2) I have a good laugh, and sense of humor
+(3) I am intellectual
+(4) I am friendly, like most Southerners
+(5) I seem focused on the high goal even when upset, working through adversity, and addressing challenges

+## Who was your favorite band or singer when you were young? ##
+My favorite bands were U2 and Coldplay.
+I lvoe U2's song, "It's a Beautiful Day".
+There's light refelcted in the music, and it speaks to people.
+I also love Coldplay's song, "Heaven has a Plan for You, God Put A Smile on Your Face".
+These two songs are popular songs, and uplift people in non-sexual ways.

+## If you had a child who had done something very wrong, such as stealing, how would you punish them? ##
+If a child of mine had done something wrong, I would correct them and help them understand why committing that wrong is wrong.
+I would not make them feel ashamed of themselves; but rather, I would guide them to better ways of being and show them alternatives.
+I would punish them by showing another way of being, and ask them to reflect on the wrong, how they can be better, and why.
+I would trust that God is supplying all the childs needs through a righteous approach.

 ## What is a priority for you right now? ##
 Disciplining thought and speech on social media and in interaction with people seems to be a prioirty.
 Social media, a virtual place where temptations to compare, stalk, harass lurk.
 Social media, a virtual place with beautiful imagery and intellectual conversations.
 It's good to go outside, run, skip, and take a break from social media.